mzkhan98/Football_Match_Prediction/README.md

 Combining the rows for Home and Away goals, we can analyse how the average amount of goals scored has changed over the past 31 years.

-The two figures below show how the average number of goals scored varies by season and league.Accross the 31 seasons goals scored per game remains fairly constant, at around 2.5 goals per game per season.
+The figure below show how the average number of goals scored varies by season and league.Accross the 31 seasons goals scored per game remains fairly constant, at around 2.5 goals per game per season.
-There is more variation in the average amount of goals scored when analysing by League, with 'eredivisie' and 'Premier League' having a higher amount of goals scored.

 <p align='center'>
   <img